Coaching for Men

 Jean Paul Sartre

-Elisa and Eunice are trained in across a number of areas including coaching, counselling, wellness and physical fitness.
 Your first session will be to chat about you and anything on your mind that you feel is blocking you.
-Depending on what areas you want to focus on, we will look at who has the most relevant skills and experience to work with you and tailor a plan for you and your personal goals.
+Depending on what areas you want to focus on, I will tailor a plan for you and your personal goals.

-We work best through open and honest discussion, from a strong analytical and objective perspective and a well-studied interest in people, psychology and the mind.
-This has allowed us to develop high awareness and problem-solving abilities which have been incredibly useful in making improvements in our own and others' lives.
+If you have a preference we can certainly work with a specific approach, if not, I will tailor what works for your needs, rather than choosing a single method.
+I work best through open and honest discussion, from a strong analytical and objective perspective and a well-studied interest in people, psychology and the mind.
+This has allowed me to develop high awareness and problem-solving abilities which have been incredibly useful in making improvements in my own and others' lives.